Asian stocks follow Wall Street higher on vaccine hopes

-Asian stock markets followed Wall Street higher Thursday as hopes for development of a coronavirus vaccine competed with concern about rising U.S. infections.
+BEIJING (AP) — Asian stock markets followed Wall Street higher Thursday as hopes for development of a coronavirus vaccine competed with concern about rising U.S. infections.

 Benchmarks in Shanghai, Tokyo, Hong Kong and Australia all advanced.